Persistent Depressive Disorder in Children

 What is persistent depressive disorder?

-Persistent depressive disorder is a type of affective disorder.
-It is also called
+Persistent depressive disorder is a type of mood disorder.
+It often seems like a less

-with persistent depressive disorder may also experience major depressive episodes
+with persistent depressive disorder may also have major depressive episodes at times.

 Depression is a mood disorder that involves a child's body, mood, and thoughts.
 It